European rabbit: Communication

-The European rabbit is a relatively quiet animal, though it has at least two vocalisations.
+The European rabbit is a relatively quiet animal, though it has at least two vocalizations.
 The best-known is a high treble scream or squeal.
 This distress call has been likened to the cry of a piglet.
 This sound is uttered when in extreme distress, such as being caught by a predator or trap.
 During the spring, bucks express contentment by emitting grunting sounds when approaching other rabbits.
 These grunts are similar to shrill hiccups, and are emitted with the mouth closed.
 Aggression is expressed with a low growl.

 Ecology

 Habitat

 The European rabbit's ideal habitat consists of short grasslands with secure refuge (such as burrows, boulders, hedgerows, scrub, and woodland) near feeding areas.
 It may dwell up to treeline, as long as the land is well-drained and shelter is available.
-The size and distribution of its burrow systems depend on the type of soil present; in areas with loose soil, it selects sites with supporting structures, such as tree roots or shrubs to prevent burrow collapse.
+The size and distribution of its burrow systems depend on the type of soil present.
+In areas with loose soil, it selects sites with supporting structures, such as tree roots or shrubs to prevent burrow collapse.
 Warrens tend to be larger and have more interconnected tunnels in areas with chalk than those in sand.
 In large coniferous plantations, the species only occurs on peripheral areas and along fire breaks and rides.
+The European rabbit's grazing habits tend to promote their ideal open grassland habitat via the dispersion of seeds and trimming of vegetation.